Jbleezy/BO1-Reimagined/README.md

 * Fix glitch where game freezes for a couple seconds very rarely, something to do with when zombies come through windows?
 * Fix Freeze Gun reload add time
 * Add flame death to molotovs
+* QED: 100% chance of random weapon powerup if thrown near a wall weapon or box location
+* QED: 100% chance of random powerup if thrown near a powerup
+* Shang spikes: if a player is off the ground at any time during its .4 activation startup time, then the spikes don't activate
+* Make timers text all line up with eachother
+* Make insta kill round HUD not show first time on NML
+* Add 1 second spawn delay when full horde is spawned in
+* Add game_mod as a submodule on github
+* Add fade when changing round number color to black on NML
+* Freeze Gun: make zombies crumple away instantly if they dropped a powerup
+* Check if zombies eyes fx should be deleting on death
+* Get WaW weapon files of classic map weapons working
+* Get animator to make correct anims for classic map weapons
+* Wunderwaffe: make the closest zombie from the bolt be the first one that gets zapped
+* Fix Wunderwaffe not arcing after first kill
+* COTD sidequest: make bottle drop slower instead of not breaking
+* Check how long the spawn delay is without Reimagined

 ## TESTING:
 * Moon sidequest dialog in coop without Richtofen